Hidden Universal Metal in Cuprate Superconductors: Appendix: Literature Data

-Table ~\ref{table:table1} contains the references for all literature data used in this analysis.
-The values listed in the doping column for single and bilayer materials are those one finds if estimating from the parabolic dependence of \tc on doping alone, while those listed for multilayer materials are taken as given from the reference where available.
-UD, OP, and OD in the material labels stand for underdoped, optimally doped, and overdoped respectively and are followed by the quoted value of \tc.
-Materials with distinct inner and outer CuO$_2$ planes are labeled additionally with -IP and -OP to signify data pertaining to the inner and outer planes respectively. $T_{\mathrm{metal}}$, which is shown in Fig. ~\ref{fig:fig1} is determined from the highest temperature for which the scaled 1/$^{63}T_{1\perp}\geq23$/Ks.
-This value is a lower bound for Hg1201UD72K, since the high-temperature bend in 1/$^{63}T_{1\perp}$ is not visible within the temperature range for which we have data.\\
+Tab.~\ref{tab:table1} contains the references for all literature data used in this analysis.
+The values listed in the doping column for single and bilayer materials are those one finds if estimating from the parabolic dependence of \tc on doping alone \cite{Presland1991}, while those listed for multilayer materials are taken as given from the reference where available.
+UD, OP, and OD in the material labels stand for underdoped, optimally doped, and overdoped, respectively and are followed by the quoted value of \tc.
+Materials with distinct inner and outer CuO$_2$ planes are labeled additionally with -IP and -OP to signify data pertaining to the inner and outer planes respectively. $T_{\mathrm{metal}}$, which is shown in Fig.~\ref{fig:fig1} is determined from the highest temperature for which the scaled 1/$^{63}T_{1\perp}\geq23.5$/Ks.
+This value is a lower bound for Hg1201UD72K, since the high-temperature bend in 1/$^{63}T_{1\perp}$ is not visible within the temperature range for which data were available.
+Planar O quadrupolar splitting can be found in Ref. \cite{Rybicki2016}.\\